 - No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorised third party

 - Personal data is not stored on personal devices or forwarded to personal email accounts

 - Personal data is not to be left where it can be accessed by persons not authorised to see it

 - Personal data is kept up to date and accurate

 - Personal data is kept in accordance with the Council’s retention schedule

-- Any data protection breaches are swiftly brought to the attention of the Data Protection Officer and that they support the Data Protection Officer in resolving breaches
+- Any data protection breaches are swiftly brought to the attention of the Data Protection Officer and that they support the Data Protection Officer in investigating and resolving breaches

-- Confirm in writing that they will abide by the requirements of the legislation with regard to information obtained from the Council
+- Confirm in writing that they will abide by the requirements of Data Protection legislation with regard to information obtained from the Council

 - Provide assurance relating to their compliant handling of personal data and when requested allow the Council to audit the protection of data held on its behalf